Wraparound Surrey: A Youth Driven Plan for Gang Violence Prevention

 Participants are referred to Wraparound Surrey by school staff, members of the RCMP, and other community-based organizations.
 To participate in the program, youth must be enrolled in Surrey’s School District #36.

 - Tailored care plans: Each plan utilizes the principles of the Wraparound approach, identifying the specific risk and protective factors of a youth, as well as an inventory of family and community supports and resources that can be accessed.
 Each plan is closely monitored for efficacy and revised as needed.

 Some of the critical elements for the implementation of this program or initiative include the following:

 - Organizational requirements: The lead organization must have solid skills in outreach, intake and assessment, case planning, and program delivery.

-- Partnerships: The success of Wraparound Surrey depends on its partnerships with the Surrey School Board, the Surrey RCMP, and other community-based organizations.
+- Partnerships: The success of Wraparound Surrey depends on its partnerships with the Surrey School Board, the Surrey RCMP, the City of Surrey and other community-based organizations.

-- Training and technical assistance: Staff must be trained in the Wraparound approach and to adequately administer risk assessment tools.
+- Training and technical assistance: Staff must be trained in the Wraparound approach and the appropriate risk assessment tools.

 - Materials & resources: Limited information on this topic.

 The most recognized classification systems of evidence-based crime prevention programs have classified this program or initiative as follows: